ethannp/hunt20-static/README.md

 # Hunt20
 This site was originally a live Django app, created with [gph-site](https://github.com/galacticpuzzlehunt/gph-site).
+The original repository is kept private due to it containing private information.

 ## Static mirror of hunt20